 What are your 3 favorite exercises?

 Where does your motivation come from?

 Motivation is a key element in everything we do in life to be able to do it successfully.

-I focus a lot on my goal, sometimes I isolate myself a little so as not to be distracted by something that might influence the results, I am quite ruled in what I eat, what I drink and what I do during the day in order to always enhance my my results as an athlete and person, and I always try to make the most of every moment, live one day at a time and feel the pleasure of this lifestyle that makes me feel great and good about myself.
+I focus a lot on my goal, sometimes I isolate myself a little so as not to be distracted by something that might influence the results, I am quite ruled on what I eat, what I drink and what I do during the day in order to always enhance the results. my results as an athlete and person, and I always try to make the most of every moment, live one day at a time and feel the pleasure of this lifestyle that makes me feel great and good about myself.

 Above all, keep in mind that without effort and dedication, things don't happen!

 What supplements do you use?

 I'm very basic about supplements, I like to have a good whey to have as an alternative to some meals or sometimes I like to include it in my diet.

 It is a practical source of protein, complete and where we can get a sweeter taste.

 I also use a Multivitamin which I consider to be super essential, Creatine, BCAA's intra-workout powder, Glutamine in the post-workout and before bedtime and sometimes I like to use Tribulus.